SoltanDev/node-express-api/README.md

 # node-express-api :book:

-A little Rest API with express and node.js this is a soccer teams and players API
+A little Rest API with express and node.js this is a soccer club and players API

 #### Clone the repo